Ban aimed at electronics in cabins of some US-bound flights

 A U.S. government official said such a ban has been considered for several weeks.
 The official spoke on the condition of anonymity to disclose the internal security discussions by the federal government.

 Homeland Security Secretary John Kelly phoned lawmakers over the weekend to brief them on aviation security issues that have prompted the impending electronics ban, according a congressional aide briefed on the discussion.
-The aide was not authorized to speak publicly about the issue and spoke on the condition of anonymity.
+The aide was not authorized to speak publicly about the issue and also declined to be publicly identified.

 The ban would begin just before Wednesday's meeting of the U.S.-led coalition against the Islamic State group in Washington.
 A number of top Arab officials were expected to attend the State Department gathering.
 It was unclear whether their travel plans were related to any increased worry about security threats.